 Save the date for the 2018 ARTworks featuring Bob Sober!

-Gallery Opening: October 23, 5–8 pm, Walter Arts Center Holliman Gallery
+- Gallery Opening: October 23, 5–8 pm, Walter Arts Center Holliman Gallery, $25 per person, 21+ older only; Buy tickets to attend!

 Through recent exhibitions, Bob has noticed that the gap between art and science continues to shrink — his work has been appreciated in both worlds.
 During his time at Holland Hall, Bob will explore these connected worlds with students in both art and science spaces as well as outdoors, taking advantage of Holland Hall’s 162 acres filled with hidden subjects.